sikvelsigma/pytools-utils/wiki_base/decorators.thread.md

 - <kbd>decorator `cash_timer`</kbd>

-Calls a function in a separate thread every x seconds and stores the result
+Calls a function in a separate thread every `timer` seconds and stores the result
 # Contains

 ## repeat_timer